leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **How do you want to store it and in which format?**

+most common formats for structure data is csv or database.

+I am going to use databases.
+I believe with that tools you good capture nice the relationship.
+And use nice query languages for access with have many manipulative functions in them to get the data the way you want it.

 The scraped data from the website is being saved to this structure, whereas every entity is getting linked appropriately.